skeletonlabs/skeleton/.changeset/rich-squids-decide.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: table cells are not focusable when `interactive` is not set.
+bugfix: Table cells are only focusable when the `interactive` prop is enabled